 Currently a professor and the Indigenous culinary advisor at Ontario’s Centennial College, Joseph is committed to furthering the education of culinary to all communities.
 He has also developed a program to assist Indigenous youth to come into his kitchens and work alongside chefs and provide them valuable industry applications for sustained development.

-Chef Joseph Shawana, was also the force behind the high-end Indigenous restaurant Kūkŭm Kitchen which won the ‘Best World Cuisine” award in 2019 besting over 33,000 restaurants.
-There, he was acclaimed for his unique experiments with traditional Indigenous ingredients, many of them wild, including fir tips, sweet-grass and seal.
+Chef Joseph is also the force behind the high-end Indigenous restaurant Kūkŭm Kitchen, which won the ‘Best World Cuisine” award in 2019 besting over 33,000 restaurants.
+There, he has been acclaimed for his unique experiments with traditional Indigenous ingredients, many of them wild, including fir tips, sweet-grass and seal.